Title and statement of responsibility area

 Name of creator

 Margaret McTavish Konantz was born Margaret McTavish Rogers in 1899, the daughter of Robert Arthur Rogers and Edith McTavish Rogers.
 Her father, who had been a successful private banker in Parkhill, Ontario, moved to Winnipeg in 1890 where he established a wholesale produce company.
 Fifteen years later, he opened the Crescent Creamery Company which he operated successfully until his death.
-Her mother was the daughter of Donald McTavish, and a great-granddaughter of Sir George Simpson, Governor-in-Chief of the Hudson's Bay Company Territories from 1839 to 1860.
+Her mother was the daughter of Donald McTavish and Lydia Catherine Christie (who was Métis).
+Margaret Konantz's great-grandparents were Betsy Sinclair (who was Métis) and Sir George Simpson, Governor-in-Chief of the Hudson's Bay Company Territories from 1839 to 1860.
 In 1920 Edith Rogers was elected to the Provincial Legislative Assembly, thereby becoming the first woman in Manitoba to hold such a position.
 She was an MLA from 1920 to 1932.

 Margaret Konantz grew up at 64 Nassau Street in south Winnipeg.
 She attended the Model School, Bishop Strachan School and Havergal College in Toronto.
 After completing her studies at Bishop Strachan School, she attended Miss Spence's School in New York.
 In 1922 she married Gordon Konantz, an American who, after serving with the forces in France, moved to Winnipeg.
 They had three children, Barbara, William and Gordon.